For Immediate Release

 “Finding an individual with the correct mix of tourism industry experience and finance is a tough proposition.
 We engaged a specialized search agency to find the right person to join our team.”
 Karen Riordan, president and CEO of the Myrtle Beach Area Chamber of Commerce commented.
 “With Randy we have the best of both worlds in an award-winning individual who has the financial acumen our organization needs, while at the same time he brings almost three decades of experience in our area’s number-one industry, travel and tourism.”

 McKeel has also worked for the Association of Children’s Museums, the Memphis Convention & Visitors Bureau and Youth Villages.
 He has a master’s degree in accounting from Strayer University and is a member of the Institute of Management Accountants.
 He is currently pursuing his Certified Management Account (CMA) designation with the latter.

 McKeel’s first day with the Myrtle Beach Area Chamber of Commerce is Sept.
 16.

-Since 1938 the Myrtle Beach Area Chamber of Commerce has stood as the unified voice of the Grand Strand's business community.
-The U.S. Chamber of Commerce has awarded the MBACC its five-star accreditation, one of only a few chambers in South Carolina to earn this distinction.
-The MBACC serves Myrtle Beach, North Myrtle Beach, Surfside Beach, Little River, Atlantic Beach, Garden City Beach, Loris, Conway, Aynor, Murrells Inlet, Litchfield Beach, Pawleys Island, Socastee, and Carolina Forest.
+Since 1938, the Myrtle Beach Area Chamber of Commerce has stood as the unified voice of the Grand Strand's business community.
+The U.S. Chamber of Commerce has awarded the MBACC its five-star accreditation--one of only few chambers in South Carolina to earn this distinction.
+The MBACC serves Myrtle Beach, North Myrtle Beach, Surfside Beach, Little River, Atlantic Beach, Garden City Beach, Loris, Conway, Aynor, Murrells Inlet, Litchfield Beach, Pawleys Island, Socastee and Carolina Forest.
 For more information, visit MyrtleBeachAreaChamber.com.